billylo1/BuzzWatch/README.md

 <img src="https://user-images.githubusercontent.com/5649557/194424838-e8af1e9b-d09e-4a9e-8a53-566dc6378396.png" height="200">

-Listens for important sounds (e.g. car horns) and alert the hearing impaired with vibrations using their Apple Watch. #accessibility
+Listens for important sounds (e.g. car horns) and alert the hearing impaired with vibrations on their wrist and visual feedbacks. #accessibility

 Optimized for privacy